Imperial Japanese Navy: Development of shogunal and domain naval forces

 As soon as Japan opened up to foreign influences, the Tokugawa shogunate recognized the vulnerability of the country from the sea and initiated an active policy of assimilation and adoption of Western naval technologies.
 In 1855, with Dutch assistance, the shogunate acquired its first steam warship, Kankō Maru, and began using it for training, establishing a Naval Training Center at Nagasaki.

 Samurai such as the future Admiral Enomoto Takeaki (1836–1908) was sent by the shogunate to study in the Netherlands for several years.
-In 1859 the Naval Training Center relocated to Tsukiji in Tokyo.
+On 8 May 1857, another Naval Training Center was completed in Edo, and the school relocated to this new facility in Tsukiji.
 In 1857 the shogunate acquired its first screw-driven steam warship Kanrin Maru and used it as an escort for the 1860 Japanese delegation to the United States.
 In 1865 the French naval engineer Léonce Verny was hired to build Japan's first modern naval arsenals, at Yokosuka and Nagasaki.

 The shogunate also allowed and then ordered various domains to purchase warships and to develop naval fleets, Satsuma, especially, had petitioned the shogunate to build modern naval vessels.
 A naval center had been set up by the Satsuma domain in Kagoshima, students were sent abroad for training and a number of ships were acquired.
 The domains of Chōshū, Hizen, Tosa and Kaga joined Satsuma in acquiring ships.
 These naval elements proved insufficient during the Royal Navy's Bombardment of Kagoshima in 1863 and the Allied bombardments of Shimonoseki in 1863–64.

 By the mid-1860s the shogunate had a fleet of eight warships and thirty-six auxiliaries.
 Satsuma (which had the largest domain fleet) had nine steamships, Choshu had five ships plus numerous auxiliary craft, Kaga had ten ships and Chikuzen eight.
 Numerous smaller domains also had acquired a number of ships.
 However, these fleets resembled maritime organizations rather than actual navies with ships functioning as transports as well as combat vessels; they were also manned by personnel who lacked experienced seamanship except for coastal sailing and who had virtually no combat training.

-Creation of the Imperial Japanese Navy (1868–72)
+Creation of the Imperial Japanese Navy (1868–1872)

 The Meiji Restoration in 1868 led to the overthrow of the shogunate.
 From 1868, the newly formed Meiji government continued with reforms to centralize and modernize Japan.